pierreis/webleak/README.md

 ## What you will need:

  - A Webstack account (which is free)
- - A Twitter account (which is optional but recommended, and free)
+ - A Twitter account (which is optional but recommended, and free), and a developer application key (free also)
  - A Twilio account (which is free to try, and very inexpensive thereafter)
  - Node and NPM (or Yarn) installed